santonow/comparative-genomics-project/README.md

 6. For each alignment (clusters) performs ML tree search with 100 bootstraps using `RAxML`.
 7. Infers consensus trees for each cluster.
 8. Infers a supertree from all clusters using `fasturec2`.
-   The program is called 100 times and the best result (in terms of the DL cost).
+   The program is called 100 times and the best result (in terms of the DL cost) is saved to best_supertree.tre file.